Apply for a grant

 • directly address one or more of the foundation’s focus areas

-• include a detailed and reasonable budget
+• include a detailed, reasonable and rationalized budget

 • include measurable activities, outputs and outcomes to demonstrate project impact